Skip to main content

 This implementation can often lead to a negative perception of the performance of your site, as users might think nothing is loading or it’s taking too long to load in the first place.
 The First Contentful Paint metric we talked about earlier might be significantly pushed back in a pure CSR situation, because nothing meaningful is showing up on the page until far, far later.

-Solving this with Server-Side Rendering
+Solving this with server-side rendering

 To mitigate against some of the waiting delays of client-side rendering, many web frameworks will use Server-Side Rendering (SSR).
 This means that a server will send a fully developed web page to your browser (so you’ll immediately see content), and then hydrate it later on with more interactive elements.